vfegger/UKF/README.md

 > - Visual Studio Code
 > - C++ Compiler

 \* Observation: While is not required to be built in WSL, it was develop using it.
-The integration with CMake should make this project a universal platform project.
+The integration with CMake makes this project a universal platform project.

 ## Build

 The following commands are used to run this project at the main project folder:

+### Unix-based Systems:

 > cmake -S src/ -B build/ \
 > cmake --build build \